cathorn03/COURSEWORK_LIFE4138_2526/readme.md

-# LIFE4138 COURSEWORK - CALEB THORNBER
+# EC PENDING - LIFE4138 COURSEWORK - CALEB THORNBER

 Within this repository is the completed coursework for the LIFE4138 module.
 It contains 3 directories: